pyrsia/pyrsia/docs/tutorials/docker.md

 ## Use API

-Pyrsia supports Docker Registry API.
-The entire API documents will be coming soon.
+Pyrsia supports a subset of the [Docker Registry API](https://docs.docker.com/registry/spec/api/).
+A more detailed API document specific to Pyrsia, will be coming soon.

 ```shell
 $ curl -sS http://localhost:7888/v2/library/alpine/manifests/3.16.2